syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 #### Show Row

-You can show the hidden rows dynamically by clicking "Unhide" option in row header context menu.
+You can show the hidden rows dynamically by using one of the following ways,

+* Click "Unhide" option in row header context menu.
-You can also show rows using [`showRow`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:showrow "showRow") method.
+* Show the hidden rows using [`showRow`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:showrow "showRow") method.

 #### Show Column

-You can show the hidden columns dynamically by clicking "Unhide" option in column header context menu.
+You can show the hidden columns dynamically by using one of the following ways,

+* Click "Unhide" option in column header context menu.
-You can also show columns using [`showColumn`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:showcolumn "showColumn") method.
+* Show the hidden columns using [`showColumn`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:showcolumn "showColumn") method.

 The following code example describes the above behavior.